Thursday, December 30, 2021

 NOTE TO TEACHERS: Anyone who doubt’s where Twain’s heart lay should read Pudd’nhead Wilson, published in 1893, or Twain’s defense of “Chinamen,” who were victims of every kind of abuse out West, found in Roughing It, published in 1872.

-Halleck, writing in 1911 also notes, “For the same reason he paid all the expenses of a negro through an eastern college.”
 The small “n” was then typically used.
-In fact, Halleck sums up Twain, calling him, “Mark Twain, philosopher, reformer of the type of Cervantes, and romantic historian… (363-364)
+In fact, Halleck sums up Twain, calling him, “Mark Twain, philosopher, reformer of the type of Cervantes, and romantic historian… (30/363-364)

 *

-Twain would later say that Huck was modeled on his friend from childhood, Tom Blankenship.
+TWAIN would later say that Huck was modeled on his friend from childhood, Tom Blankenship.
 “In Huckleberry Finn I have drawn Tom Blankenship exactly as he was,” Twain wrote in Autobiography of Mark Twain: The Complete and Authoritative Edition.
 “He was ignorant, unwashed, insufficiently fed; but he had as good a heart as ever any boy had.”

 Twain first set to work on the story in 1876, and quickly finished 400 pages, but told a friend he liked his story, “only tolerably well, as far as I have got, and may possibly pigeonhole or burn.”